Kurento/kurento/source/tutorials/js/tutorial-magicmirror.rst

    sudo apt-get install -y nodejs sudo npm install -g bower

-Due to `Same-origin policy`:term:, this demo has to be served by an HTTP server.
+Due to `Same-origin policy`:term:, this demo has to be served by a HTTP server from ``localhost``.
 A very simple way of doing this is by means of an HTTP Node.js server which can be installed using `npm`:term: :

 .. sourcecode:: bash

-   sudo npm install http-server -g
+   sudo npm install -g http-server

 You also need the source code of this demo.
-You can clone it from GitHub.
-Then start the HTTP server:
+You can clone it from GitHub, then start the HTTP server:

 .. sourcecode:: bash